Storybook Land Canal Boats

-Storybook Land Canal Boats is an attraction located at the Disneyland and Disneyland Park (Paris) theme parks.
+Storybook Land Canal Boats is an attraction located at Disneyland and Disneyland Park (Paris).
 Passengers embark on a leisurely paced outdoor boat ride through a winding canal featuring settings from Disney animated films recreated in miniature.
 The Disneyland version was one of the original attractions when the park opened on July 17, 1955, although the miniature buildings and landscaping were not added until the following year.
 The Disneyland Park Paris version is named Le Pays des Contes de Fées (meaning "The Land of Fairy Tales" in French) and opened in the spring of 1994.